qurator-spk/dinglehopper/README.md

   $REPORT_PREFIX defaults to "report".
 The reports include the character error rate (CER) and the word error rate (WER).

+  By default, the text of PAGE files is extracted on 'region' level.
+You may use "--textequiv-level line" to extract from the level of TextLine tags.

 Options:
   --metrics / --no-metrics  Enable/disable metrics and green/red
-  --progress                Show progress bar
+  --textequiv-level LEVEL   PAGE TextEquiv level to extract text from --progress                Show progress bar
   --help                    Show this message and exit.
 ~~~